 CORIOLIS & TALES FROM THE LOOP [from Nov 2018]There were six titles in this revived offer’s Starter Collection (retail value $50), including the Coriolis – The Third Horizon core rulebook, the Coriolis Atlas Compendium setting sourcebook, and four Coriolis supplements: Aram’s Ravine, Artifacts & Faction Tech, Hamurabi, and The Mahanji Oasis.

 CORIOLIS-LOOP 2 [all-new]Of Free League’s two dozen popular Kickstarters, February’s US$2M smash-hit campaign for The One Ring Second Edition overshadows all.
 But the Year Zero games also show prominently in the rankings.
 Things From the Flood (September 2018) recasts the 1980s Kids of Tales From the Loop as Teens in the 1990s, a decade of higher stakes, dark changes, and disaster.
 And the March 2018 Emissary Lost campaign kicks off the central story of the Third Horizon: Mercy of the Icons, an ambitious campaign described as “The Enemy Within of Coriolis.”
-This new Coriolis-Loop 2 Bundle brings you both these major releases and more.
+This new Coriolis-Loop 2 Bundle presented both these major releases and more.

-Pay just $14.95 to get all four titles in this offer’s Coriolis Collection (retail value $50), including Emissary Lost, The Last Voyage of the Ghazali, Aram’s Secret, and the Coriolis Scenario Compendium 1.
+There were four titles in this offer’s Coriolis Collection (retail value $50), including Emissary Lost, The Last Voyage of the Ghazali, Aram’s Secret, and the Coriolis Scenario Compendium 1.

-Ten percent of each payment (after gateway fees) goes to these two Year Zero offers’ pandemic-related charity, Direct Relief.
+Ten percent of each payment (after gateway fees) went to these two Year Zero offers’ pandemic-related charity, Direct Relief.
 Direct Relief gets protective gear and critical care medications to health workers, with emergency deliveries to medical facilities across the US and to regional response agencies across the world.